DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DOCUSIGN/INTRODUCTION.md

 - [DocuSign parameters](SETUP/Parameters.md) - Configure connection setting for DocuSign and update frequency.
 - [Document types](SETUP/Document-type.md) - Set which document formats will use DocuSign
 - [Templates](SETUP/Template.md) - Set the signatory types, the sequence of the signatories, the tag types and their position on the document
-- [Users](SETUP/Users.md) - Set the user accounts who are able to send using DocuSign

 ### Print Management